python/typing/docs/spec/overload.rst

 Argument type expansion
 ^^^^^^^^^^^^^^^^^^^^^^^

-When performing argument type expansion, the following types should be
+When performing argument type expansion, a type that is equivalent to a union of a finite set of subtypes should be expanded into its constituent subtypes.
+This includes the following cases.
-expanded:

-1. Unions: Each subtype of the union should be considered as a separate argument type.
+1. Explicit unions: Each subtype of the union should be considered as a separate argument type.
 For example, the type ``int | str`` should be expanded into ``int`` and ``str``.

 2. ``bool`` should be expanded into ``Literal[True]`` and ``Literal[False]``.